Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 - Once you see the web job ***AzureBatchWebJob*** in the list, it will start running and the status will change to Running.

-- Wait till the STATUS changes to Completed
+- Wait till the STATUS changes to Running.
+As this is a contineous job, it will run always.

 ### 7. Setup Power BI
 The essential goal of this part is to get the optimization results and visualize it.
 Power BI can directly connect to an Azure SQL database as its data source, where the optimization results are stored.